identity-com/cryptid/README.md

 #### Self-Sovereign Identities

-DIDs (Decentralized Identifiers) are the standard identifier for self-sovereign identity.
-It is a globally unique identifier, independent of any central authority.
+DIDs ([Decentralized Identifiers](https://www.w3.org/TR/did-core/)) are the standard identifier for self-sovereign identity.
+It is a globally unique identifier and independent of any central authority.

 Cryptid use the `did:sol` did method on Solana.
 The use of DIDs in Cryptid means that we can tie it to up to verifiable credentials, and add claims on your Cryptid account.

 As an example.
 We can have a verifiable way that an NFT creator that has created an NFT under key X is a particular artists.
-We can add a verifiable credential to that identity, have it discoverable on-chain (either directly on chain, or via a link that’s discoverable on-chain) - that attests to who they are.
+We can add a verifiable credential to that identity, have it discoverable on-chain (either directly on-chain, or via a link that's discoverable on-chain) - that attests to who they are.

 ## Frequently Asked Questions (FAQs)